TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 };
 ```

-`PartialBlock` objects are almost the same as regular `Block` objects, but with all members optional.
+`PartialBlock` objects are almost the same as regular `Block` objects, but with all members optional and partial `props`.
 This makes updating or creating simpler blocks much easier.
 We'll see this below.

 ## Inserting New Blocks